Coronavirus: Auckland mum disappointed in checks at international arrivals

 "The Ministry of Health has the power to quarantine aircraft or vessels on arrival to New Zealand if cases of Covid-19 are suspected."

-While in an airport queue Glading said she overheard a man who had arrived from the UK tell Immigration that he was just here for two weeks before grabbing a NZ tourism brochure on his way out.
+While in an airport queue Glading said she overheard a man who had arrived from Britain tell Immigration he was just here for two weeks before grabbing a NZ tourism brochure on his way out.

 One main thought struck her mind: "Why are you here?"